Health & Dental Plan

 Travel insurance for trips of up to 90 days;

-A legal advisory service that provides telephone legal assistance and access to legal representation at a discount;
+A legal advisory service that provides telephone legal assistance, simple legal letter templates and document review, and access to legal representation at a discount;

 To learn more about the plan, you can find the Plan Booklet here.